"With over 30 years of professional experience, HIS Sign is your single resource for interpreting services"

 While HIS Sign encourages interpreters to pursue certification, we do work with non-certified interpreters.
 However, all our interpreters must successfully pass our screening and evaluation conducted by our third-party vendor which confirms that an interpreter is skilled and qualified to provide services.
 Please note, non-certified interpreters will only receive notification of work opportunities that do not require certification.

-We accept EIPA, VQAS and NIC certifications.
+We accept EIPA, VQAS and RID certifications.
 You are welcome to have multiple certifications on file.

 If an interpreter is interested in working for the public-school system in Virginia, they must have an EIPA 3.5+, VQAS III, or RID.